 Download our catchment map in high or low resolution

-In the Ararira-LII River catchment there has been a significant loss of wetland, freshwater ecosystems and lowland habitat.
-Water quality is poor due to high levels of suspended sediment, nutrients (phosphorous) and faecal coliforms.
-Much of this has been caused by various productive land uses in the catchment and modification of the waterway, wetland and lagoon hydrology for drainage purposes.
+In Wairua there has been a significant loss of wetland and freshwater ecosystems.
+Water quality is poor due to high levels of suspended sediment.
+Much of this has been caused by various productive land uses in the catchment and modification of the waterway, wetland and peat soil hydrology for drainage purposes.

-- 5 main types of farming (dairy, sheep, beef, deer, horticulture)
+- 4 main types of farming (dairy, horticulture, arable, forestry)

 Projects in Progress